 When Families are Dysfunctional

-But when my extended family got together for the holidays, I reverted back to that angry, judgmental teenager.
+But when my extended family got together for family events over the holidays, I reverted back to that angry, judgmental teenager.
 It took me by surprise every.single.time.
-I would leave those gatherings wondering what in the world had just happened.
+I would leave those holiday gatherings wondering what in the world had just happened.
+Where did that dysfunctional behavior come from?
 Who was that person??
 It certainly wasn’t me.
 Not the me who had grown up and moved away and learned to be resilient and kind.
 But it was who everyone else in my family expected and knew me to be.
 Most of them weren’t part of my growth and so they only knew the me from high school, and that’s who I became when I was around them.
 It was easier to fall back into that familiar family system than to disrupt it.

 How to Survive the Dysfunction During the Holidays

-But it doesn’t have to be that way!
-Here are 7 tips to survive a dysfunctional family holiday:
+But here’s the good news: it doesn’t have to be that way!
+Here are 7 tips to survive dysfunctional family gatherings:

 1. Set realistic expectations.

 You’ve heard about setting SMART goals, right?
 They need to be attainable (more here from human resources at MIT).
-Apply the same thinking to your family gathering.
+Apply the same thinking to your family gathering and get control of your own thoughts.
 Rein in that Hallmark movie fantasy.
-Or stop that downward spiral in its tracks.
+Or stop that downward spiral about toxic behavior in its tracks.
 You already know what’s reasonable to expect.
 When you adjust your mindset to something that’s realistic, you’re already ahead of the game.

 2. Focus on gratitude.

-The classes I teach require group work and my students inevitably dread it.
+The classes I teach require working in group settings and my students inevitably dread it.
 So I often use gratitude to help them.
 When we intentionally focus on the good in someone else, on the value of their contribution, we interact more positively.
 Even the person in my life who turned everything upside down has taught me some important lessons.

 I’ve mentioned my gratitude wall a few times.
 It’s a large wall right in the middle of my house, and I change the focus every few months.
 I bought peel and stick chalkboard paper so I could use chalk markers and I love it!
 (This one was based on a book by Shauna Niequist.
 Just realized the forward was written by Brené Brown!)